CSGames-Archive/Embed-2014/README.md

 ###Board input to report to the computer

 - 3 momentary push buttons
-- 1 temperature sensor
+- light sensor
-- 1 potentiometer
+- potentiometer

 ###Board output to control from the computer